Tuttotorna/lon-mirror/README.md

 where continuation becomes structurally impossible

-how much structure is lost when an observer is introduced
+how much structure is lost when perturbations are introduced

+The output is measurement, never narrative.

 ---